5–THE SECOND SEPTENARY OF SELF-MATURATION (VIII–XIV)

 But something has changed.

-And he understands why the invitation said: COME ALONE.
+And now they understand why the invitation said: COME ALONE.

 No one can do this governance for you.